 IV.
-ANALYSIS: MODEL REQUIREMENTS, DATASETS, SYSTEMATIC UNCERTAINTIES, PRIORS, DATA CONCORDANCE
+ANALYSIS: DATASETS, SYSTEMATIC UNCERTAINTIES, PRIORS, MODEL SELECTION

-In our cosmological analysis, we perform Markov Chain Monte Carlo (MCMC) calculations with a modified version of CosmoLSS [5, 165], which is based on CAMB [136, 137] and CosmoMC [166].
-We use a convergence criterion that obeys $R-1 < 2 \times 10^{-2}$, where the Gelman-Rubin R-statistic [167] is the variance of chain means divided by the mean of chain variances.
-Here, we describe the cosmological datasets used, systematic uncertainties included, parameter priors enforced, approaches for performing model selection and assessing dataset concordances, and our requirements on extended models.
+In our cosmological analysis, we perform Markov Chain Monte Carlo (MCMC) calculations with a modified version of CosmoLSS [3, 162], which is based on CAMB [163] and CosmoMC [164].
+We use a convergence criterion that obeys $R-1 < 2 \times 10^{-2}$, where the Gelman-Rubin R-statistic [165] is the variance of chain means divided by the mean of chain variances.
+Here, we describe the cosmological datasets used, systematic uncertainties included, parameter priors enforced, and the approaches for performing model selection and assessing dataset concordances.